-- such other attendant duties as required including aiding nursing in medical/nursing aspects of care.
-Care Workers duties may also include providing entertainment and other attendant activities for residents. - 6.7.
-Service Worker and Kitchen Worker shall refer to an employee wholly or substantially engaged in general cleaning and domestic duties, laundry and sewing work, kitchen duties with limited or little cooking responsibility, porter/orderly duties, routine maintenance and other supportive duties. - 6.8.
-Cook means an employee who works as part of the team, with cooking and general kitchen responsibilities. - 6.9.
+- 6.6.
+Diversional Therapist shall refer to an employee who is engaged in the development and delivery of meaningful activities that promote physical, social, emotional and cognitive well-being of residents. - 6.7.
+Care Worker shall refer to an employee wholly or substantially engaged in assisting older persons, residents or patients in their activities of daily living and such other attendant duties as required including aiding nursing in medical/nursing aspects of care.
+Care Workers duties may also include providing entertainment and other attendant activities for residents. - 6.8.
+Service Worker and Kitchen Worker shall refer to an employee wholly or substantially engaged in general cleaning and domestic duties, laundry and sewing work, kitchen duties with limited or little cooking responsibility, porter/orderly duties, routine maintenance and other supportive duties. - 6.9.
+Cook means an employee who works as part of the team, with cooking and general kitchen responsibilities. - 6.10.
 Relevant Daily Pay means, for the purposes of calculating payment for a public holiday, an alternative holiday, sick leave or bereavement leave means the amount of pay that the employee would have received had the employee worked on the day concerned.